May 19, 2022

 By Dr Abi and Dr Jack and Dr Heather, Dr Victoria and Dr Kate

 For juniors, you are very clinically supported.
-There are at least 2 consultants on each shift and are always keen to discuss patients and possible plans.
-For ED RMOs your shifts are either in Majors, Fast Track, Paeds or Short Stay.
-There is at least 1 RMO and registrar allocated to each.
+There are at least two consultants on each shift, and they are always keen to discuss patients and possible plans.
+For ED RMOs, your shifts are either in Majors, Fast Track, Paeds or Short Stay.
+There is at least one RMO and registrar allocated to each.

 Abi and Jack’s travel story: